What to expect from your care during pregnancy

 Our models of care

-We offer two models of care (sometimes called 'pathways'):
+We offer the following models of care (sometimes called 'pathways'):

 When you make your first appointment with your midwife, they will ask you questions about your health and, if you have been pregnant before, any previous pregnancy and birth.